JaxGaussianProcesses/GPJax/docs/examples/README.md

 ### Documentation syntax

-A helpful cheatsheet for writing restructured text can be found [here](https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst).
-In addition to that, we adopt the following convention when documenting
+We adopt the following convention when documenting objects:
-`` objects.

 *  Class attributes should be specified using the `Attributes:` tag.
 *  Method argument should be specified using the `Args:` tags.
+*  Values returned by a method should be specified using the `Returns:` tag.
-*  All attributes and arguments should have types.
+*  All attributes, arguments and returned values should have types.

+!!! attention "Note"

+    Inline math in docstrings needs to be rendered within both `$` and `` symbols to be correctly rendered by MkDocs.
+    For instance, where one would typically write `$k(x,y)$` in standard LaTeX, in docstrings you are required to write ``$`k(x,y)`$`` in order for the math to be correctly rendered by MkDocs.